spiritu-santi/WernerColors/README.md

 Color palettes inspired by ‘Werner’s Nomenclature of Colours.
 Adapted to Zoology, Botany, Chemistry, Mineralogy, Anatomy, and the Arts.
 By Patrick Syme’.
+Werner’s taxonomy of colours was used by Charles Darwin during the travels of the HMS Beagle to describe natural scenes and animals in a consistent manner.
-The palette represents one of the world’s firs taxonomy of colours (108 in total) and was used by Charles Darwin during travels in the HMS Beagle to describe natural scenes and animals.
+The palette represents one of the world’s firs taxonomy of colours (110 in total) that are grouped in 10 component parts.
+Every color has a given a number and name, and associated examples of ‘animals’, ‘vegetables’, and ‘minerals’.
+This is the basis of the ‘Special palettes’.

 ## Installation